-The determination of the amount of impairments and allowances varies by investment type and is based upon our evaluation and assessment of known and inherent risks associated with the respective asset class.
+The determination of the amount of impairments and allowances varies by investment type and is based upon our evaluation and assessment of historical experience, adjusted for known and inherent risks in the current environment that may differ from historical experience associated with the respective asset class.
 Such evaluations and assessments are revised as conditions change and new information becomes available.
 There can be no assurance that the assumptions, methodologies, and judgments employed in these evaluations and assessments will be accurate or sufficient in later periods.
 As a result, additional impairments may need to be realized or allowances provided in future periods.
 Further, historical trends may not be indicative of future impairments or allowances.

 Additionally, we consider a wide range of factors about security issuers and we use our best judgment in evaluating the cause of the decline in the fair value of the security and in assessing the prospects for recovery.
-Inherent in management's evaluation of the security are assumptions and estimates about the operations of the issuer, its future earnings potential, and the ability and timeliness of the security's recovery in fair value.
+Inherent in management's evaluation of the security are assumptions and estimates about the expected future cash flows which include assumptions about the operations of the issuer and its future earnings potential.